JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/resharper-to-rider/nuget-package-management/index.md

 - Show License Page
 - Search Package with Google

-Our personal favorite is to use the **Open In AssemblyExplorer** action, downloading the package and loading it in Rider's world-class **AssemblyExplorer**.
+Our personal favorite is to use the **Open In Assembly Explorer** action, downloading the package and loading it in Rider's world-class **Assembly Explorer**.
 We can explore the contents of any package and be sure it matches our expectations.

 ![JetBrains Rider's Assembly Explorer with NuGet Package](./4-rider-assembly-explorer-nuget-package.png)